StackVista/stackstate-docs/setup/security/authentication/service_tokens.md

 ### Set up a bootstrap service token

-When installing StackState, it's possible to bootstrap it with a (temporary) service token.
-This allows for using the CLI without first interacting with StackState and obtaining an API token from the UI.
-In order to set this up, you can add the following snippet to the StackState configuration file:
+When installing Rancher Observability, it's possible to bootstrap it with a (temporary) service token.
+This allows for using the CLI without first interacting with Rancher Observability and obtaining an API token from the UI.
+In order to set this up, you can add the following snippet to the Rancher Observability configuration file:

-To configure StackState to create a bootstrap service token on Kubernetes, The following values need to be added to the file `authentication.yaml`.
+To configure Rancher Observability to create a bootstrap service token on Kubernetes, The following values need to be added to the file `authentication.yaml`.
 For example

 ```yaml
 stackstate: